mraible/mongock-docs/content/pages/runner.md

 | **transactionStrategy**   | property | Dictates the transaction strategy. `CHANGE_UNIT` means each changeUnit(applied to deprecated changeLog as well) is wrapped in an independent transaction.`EXECUTION` strategy means that Mongock will wrap all the changeUnits in a single transaction.
 Note that Mongock higly recomend the default value, `CHANGE_UNIT`, as the `EXECUTION` strategy is unnatural and, unless it's really designed for it, it can cause some troubles along the way | String | `CHANGE_UNIT` |

 ## Execution
 Although each builder may provide additional options to build the runner, all of them share the basic method `buildRunner()`, which returns a `MongockRunner` instance.
-This interface provides multiple methods, one of them is the method `execute()`, which starts the migration process.
+This interface provides multiple methods, one of them is `execute()`, which starts the migration process.
 This is the natural way to run Mongock when using the standalone runner.

-On the other hand, when opting for the automatic approach, the user doesn't need to worry about the execution, Mongock with the help of the framework, takes care of it.
+On the other hand, when opting for the automatic approach, the user doesn't need to worry about the execution, Mongock, with the help of the framework, takes care of it.